-In between harvesting sessions, keep production high by enriching soil around plants such as cucumber, squash and broccoli with fertilizers like Fafard Garden Manure Blend or Fafard Premium Natural and Organic Compost Blend.
-After mid-August, gardeners in northern areas with short fall growing seasons, should remove excessive bushy growth and flowers from tomato plants, so the plants’ energies go into enlarging and ripening existing fruits before frost.
+In between harvesting sessions, keep production high by enriching the soil around plants such as cucumber, squash, and broccoli with fertilizers like Fafard Garden Manure Blend or Fafard Premium Natural and Organic Compost Blend.
+After mid-August, gardeners in northern areas with short fall growing seasons should remove excessive bushy growth and flowers from tomato plants, so the plants’ energies go into enlarging and ripening existing fruits before frost.

 Harvest herbs, especially vigorous types, like basil, regularly, to ensure a continuing supply of young leaves.
 Cut off any flower stalks as soon as they appear, because the flowering process gives herbs a bitter taste.
 If plants have become leggy or unwieldy, cut them back by about one third, to stimulate bushy new growth.

 Harvest herbs in the early morning, after the dew has dried.
 The easiest way to dry parsley, sage, rosemary, lavender and other herbs that are shrubby or have a relatively low moisture content, is to hang cut stems upside down in a warm dry place.
 Basil and other mint family members with higher moisture levels dry best when the leaves are separated from the stems and arranged on trays to dry.
 All herbs are ready to store when the leaves can be crumbled easily.